sayedgkm/SalesOrderManagement/README.md

 3. Set connection string value in the appsettings.json file of SalesOrderManagement.Server project.
 4. Build the project
 5. Open Package Manager Console and set SalesOrderManagement.Data as the default project.
 6. Run the following command to create database.
+With this command, database will be created and default data will be stored in tables.
 ```
 update-database
 ```
 7. Finally run the solution and browse.

 ## Future possible improvement scope
-1. More elegant UI design.
+1. More elegant UI design can be made.
 2. Pagination can be added in UI where lists are shown.
 3. Http Patch can be added to minimize data transfer while updating.
 4. Authentication & Authorization can be added.